 The pedagogical approach is to support you in developing your design skills through a series of design studios, dealing with complex design tasks in very different situations and contexts e.g., neighbourhoods and municipalities in Sweden, informal settlements in developing countries, and technical and social challenges of sustainable building and transformation.

 This approach challenges and develops your ability to analyse and situate local situations in relation to broader contexts.
-Such design studios contain experience-based learning, fieldwork, tailored lectures, literature studies, seminars, workshops and exhibitions.
+Design studios contain experience-based learning, fieldwork, tailored lectures, literature studies, seminars, workshops, design project work, and exhibitions.
 A common thread through the studios is the use of a systems approach to design although both problems and potential solutions will vary significantly.

-- Studio spaces - all students have personal desks and storage areas in studio spaces with 24/7 access.
+- Studio spaces - all students have personal desks and storage spaces in studio spaces with 24/7 access.
 Studio spaces are equipped with workstations, printers and large scale plotters, as well as Wi-Fi.

-- Architecture Library - has an extensive collection of printed volumes, journals and magazines within the fields of architecture and urban design.
+- Chalmers Architecture Library - has an extensive collection of printed volumes, journals and magazines within the fields of architecture, urban design and planning, and a special focus on design for sustainable development.

 - CAD-lab - houses workstations with software for CAD-drawing, 3D-modelling, desktop publishing, video editing, and GIS.

 - A-Workshop - is a fully equipped architecture workshop with wood, plastics and metal working equipment.
-It also contains a number of computer controlled (CNC) machines for model building and rapid prototyping, including: Laser cutter, 3D-printers (2), CNC Mill and CNC Foam cutter.
+It also contains a number of computer controlled (CNC) machines for model building and rapid prototyping, including: Laser cutter, 3D-printers, CNC Mill and CNC Foam cutter.

 - Robot Lab - is a research facility that investigates robotic technology in architectural design.
 Equipment includes three robotic arms.